 I am really glad I started composting.
 I know I am a geek when I say it is fun, but it really is and I think it is going to be a great lesson to teach my kids.
 The cycle of our compostable garbage, from kitchen waste to compost to garden to table, is fascinating.

 Although my favorite part of composting might be what sprouts up every year out the sides of the bins.
-Last year, a pumpkin plant started growing out of the side of one of my bins.
+One year, a pumpkin plant started growing out of the side of one of my bins.

 Do you have a compost?
 If so, how is your system different?
 Would you like to start composting and have questions?
 Let us know about it in the comments.